Kinnigoli

 The majority of the people in Kinnigoli work in agriculture.
 Paddy is the widely grown crop and is mostly grown for consumption rather than sale.
 Cash crops like Areca nut and cashew are grown in small packets of agricultural land or on uncultivable hillocks.
 Mango, jackfruit and tamarind trees are scattered over the farm lands.

 Kinnigoli is undergoing urbanisation and a real estate boom due to an influx of Indian expatriates returning to Kinnigoli (mostly from Persian Gulf countries).
 Kinnigoli has a hospital called Concetta Hospital which is run by the Bethany Sisters of the Little Flower, Mangalore.

-The famous Indian philanthropist and cardiac surgeon Dr Devi Prasad Shetty was born in Kinnigoli.